GEPA-Repository/.github/profile/README.md

 ## Hi there 👋 we are GEPA
 ### We create Automation Technology
+We at GEPA have created an IOT Computer called WEMC that automates Irrigation.
+WEMC is a modularised computing system that is more like a personal computer for the farm.
 <!--

 **Here are some ideas to get you started:**